What is Health Research?

 - If I have any questions, whom should I call?

-- Who will pay for any costs related to the study?
+- Who will pay for any costs related to my participation in the study?

-- Will I be charged anything or paid to be in this study?
+- Will I be paid for participating in this study?

 If participating in clinical research, you may want to ask: